 Other Writing

-You can find my team's public writing from this project at:
+You can find my team's earlier public writing from this project at:

 Frey Lied, Amir Died: Connecting Community and Police Violence (Scatterplot)